RedTrioVirus/HitboxClass/README.md

 Used for Magnitude mode, allowing a Dot Product to be calculated and checked.
 Only things within the Dot Product will be hit.

 ### ShowHitbox : boolean?
 Shows the hitbox used in bright red.
+Defaults to false.

 ### UseClient : Player?
 Activates client-side mode.
 The hitbox will automatically be made on the client provided, and its results will be sent back to the server and fired through the HitSomeone signal.